-Welcome to Open Indiana, a collection of more than 160 open access titles from Indiana University Press.
+Welcome to Open Indiana, a collection of nearly 200 open access titles from Indiana University Press.

 Open Indiana is part of the Humanities Open Book Program, which is made possible through the generous support of the Andrew W. Mellon Foundation and the National Endowment for the Humanities.

 Browse by subject: Asian Studies, Film, Folklore, Language Studies, Music, Philosophy, and Slavic Studies

 A Baudoin de Courtenay AnthologyJan Baudouin de Courtenay